 Failure of the electrical system is not very common but does happen every now and then.
 Usually a blown fuse or circuit breaker popping indicating an momentarily overload on that device or circuit.

-Failures are rare but usually its a fuse popping due to overload or a short circuit in a device.
+Failures are rare, but usually its a fuse popping due to overload or a short circuit in a device.
 Other issues you will see most often are flat batteries on the most impossible moments.

 If a bus bar circuit breaker pops, switch off any device attached on that bus before resetting the circuit breaker.
-The initial inrush current with every thing still switched on could be enough to pop the circuit breaker again.
+The initial inrush current with everything still switched on could be enough to pop the circuit breaker again.

 Never, ever replace a fuse with one of a higher rating, an electrical fire could be the result of this action.
 Fuses and circuit breakers are installed to protect the aircraft wiring in case of a short circuit in the attached equipment and they are rated to the length and thickness of the wires.
 By using a higher rating fuse or circuit breaker the wiring will become the weakest point and will burn out before the fuse or circuit breaker can do its job.

 Insufficient current from the alternator (indicated by a zero current on a left-zero ammeter and by a negative current on a center-zero ammeter) will result in all electrical power being supplied by the battery.
-Switch off all non-essential equipment and prepare for an early landing as the capacity of the battery will not be enough for a very long period (hours), and sometimes not even for an hour.
+You must switch off all non-essential equipment and prepare for an early landing as the capacity of the battery will not be enough for a very long period (hours), and sometimes not even for an hour.

 This will show up on the ammeter as a higher than normal current.
 This could indicate a battery problem and an overheated battery (explosion danger) is a real possibility.
 Check the voltmeter to check for a faulty volt regulator.
 Momentarily switching off and on off the alternator could reset the problem for both a low and high current situation but do anticipate an early landing or a diversion to an alternate airport.

 This should show up on the ammeter as a low or no charging current maybe accompanied with a warning light on your panel.
-But how may pilots really check the ammeter during flight?
+But how may pilots do really check the ammeter regularly during flight?
 The first indication usually shows in the radio where the transmitter uses the most power.
 By that time the battery is almost empty and the pilot is practically without options.

 When working on and with electrical systems, wiring, batteries and the like: disconnect the battery and remove any watches and rings from your hands.
 A possible short circuit with a fully charged battery will result in some nasty burns or fires, you might loose a finger there.
-Be very careful as some batteries are capable of discharging with several hundred amps without any problem at all.
+Be very careful as some battery types are capable of discharging with several hundred amps without any problem at all.Written by EAI.